crystal-vm/crystal-intel/README.md

-sapphire-intel
+kide-intel
 =============

-Implement the sapphire vm in Intel opcodes (integration not done)
+Implement the kide vm in Intel opcodes (integration not done)